Frequently Asked Questions about the Undergraduate Degree

 32. Where do I go for information about graduate school and the application process?

 Obtaining information about graduate study is a complex process.
 You will need to ask questions of many people, read general literature, check the internet, and contact the schools which interest you for applications and specific information.
-To gain a better understanding of the process involved: Enroll in Psychology 301, Psychology as a Discipline and Profession, a course which covers careers in Psychology and related fields, as well as the steps necessary to enter those careers; Visit the Graduate Resources Room in the Peer Advising office ( PSY 206) and look at copies of Graduate Study in Psychology* (published by APA) and other very informative books on the application process as well as information about the GRE.
-In addition there are catalogs and circulars from many schools; View the videotapes about graduate school which are available in the Peer Advising office; Attend forums held during the year where students may ask questions about graduate work; Attend Psi Chi/PSA meetings (click the Psychology Student Organizations link for meeting times); Finally, if you have access to the Internet, you should begin at Psy 301′s “How to apply to Grad School” page for information on all aspects of graduate school.
+To gain a better understanding of the process involved: Enroll in Psychology 301, Psychology as a Discipline and Profession, a course which covers careers in Psychology and related fields, as well as the steps necessary to enter those careers; Visit the Graduate Resources Room in the Psychology Resource Office (PRO) office ( PSY 206) and look at copies of Graduate Study in Psychology* (published by APA) and other very informative books on the application process as well as information about the GRE.
+In addition there are catalogs and circulars from many schools; View the videotapes about graduate school which are available in the Psychology Resource Office (PRO) office; Attend forums held during the year where students may ask questions about graduate work; Attend Psi Chi/PSA meetings (click the Psychology Student Organizations link for meeting times); Finally, if you have access to the Internet, you should begin at Psy 301′s “How to apply to Grad School” page for information on all aspects of graduate school.
 The Graduate Study in Psychology book is also available at the library and for sale at bookstores.

 33. What does impacted mean?